Justinrwiririza/CyberSec-RedBlue-Home-Lab/README.md

 <img src="https://imgur.com/KM3liRm.png" alt="CyberSec Lab Diagram" width="600"/>

+Exploitation refers to the phase in an attack where an attacker actively uses a vulnerability or weakness to gain unauthorized access to a system, application, or service.
+This happens after reconnaissance and scanning but before post-exploitation.

+### Impact of Exploitation
+### 1. Initial System Compromise
+Attacker gains control of the target system or application.
+### 2. Unauthorized Data Access
+Sensitive data (credentials, PII, financial info) can be read or modified.
+### 3. Privilege Escalation Potential
+Exploitation can lead to root/admin privileges.
+### 4. Deployment of Malware or Backdoors
+Web shells, reverse shells, and persistent scripts can be placed on the server.
+### 5. Network Entry Point
+The compromised system becomes a pivot point to attack other assets.

+### Mitigation of Exploitation

+### 1. Input Validation & Sanitization
+- Validate user inputs on server side.
+- Use parameterized queries (Prepared Statements) to prevent SQL Injection.
+### 2. Principle of Least Privilege
+- Database users should not have file write permissions (SELECT INTO OUTFILE should be disabled).
+- Web server accounts should not run as root.
+### 3. Apply Security Patches
+Keep web apps, databases, and OS up to date with patches.
+### 4. Web Application Firewall (WAF)
+Block malicious payloads and SQL Injection attempts.
+### 5. Enable Logging & Monitoring
+Monitor web server logs for suspicious requests and unusual patterns
+### 6. Regular Security Testing
+- Perform vulnerability assessments and penetration testing.
+- Use automated tools to detect misconfigurations.

 ### Post-Exploitation – Gaining Remote Command Execution via Web Shell
 ### Step 1: Upload a PHP Web Shell via SQL query